adinashby/starter-web-services-final-exam/README.md

 ### Question(s)

-Create a Gift & Plants Delivery page (a single page is enough) that has the following functionalities:
+Create a Product and Quotes page (a single page is enough) that has the following functionalities:

 - **(%8)** A list of random items from an ecommerce product API (7 items)
 - **(%8)** A list of random quotes (7 items) from another API